 Identifier Structure

+The primary requirement for identifiers is globally uniqueness.
+Individual systems using Common Metadata are free to use own identifiers as long as there is no identifier collision.

+The following represents a structure for identifiers that should be used if specific usage does not specify otherwise.
+This structure is designed around the following principles

+Global uniqueness

+Coexistence of identifier schemes (ID Federation)

+Ability to use identifiers within a URL

 Common Metadata identifiers use the general structure of the “urn:” URI scheme as discussed in RFC 3986 (URN) and RFC 3305 with a “md” namespace identifier (NID).
 However, for Common Metadata, rather than the fully articulated “urn:md” we abbreviate to “md:”.
 The basic structure for a Common Metadata ID is

 <MDID> ::= “md:”<type> “:”<scheme>“:”<SSID>